HL7/CDA-ccda/input/pagecontent/howtoread.md

 The Artifact Index/Summary page presents the templates that had been previously located in Volume 2.
 The Artifact Summary page lists the Document Templates, the Section Templates, the Entry Templates, and the Other Templates.
 As well, there is a listing of all the Examples found in the guide.

 C-CDA Templates are represented as Resource Profiles in the Implementation Guide.
 For the rest of this document, we will use Templates to refer to what is published in the original specification and Profiles to refer to what is published in the new web publication.
 There are several different ways of viewing a Resource Profile.
-The most useful tab is the Differential Table, but the Text Summary does provide some information and the Snapshot Table presents all the elements present in the template/profile.
+The most useful tab is the Differential Table, but the Text Summary does provide some information and the Snapshot Table presents all the elements present in the template.

 {::options parse_block_html="false" /}
 <figure>